Japan PM Shigeru Ishiba vows to stay, despite election flop – DW – 10/28/2024

 "I want to fulfill my duty by protecting people's lives, protecting Japan," Ishiba told reporters.

-He said the biggest election factor was "people's suspicion, mistrust and anger" over the slush-fund scandal that sank his predecessor Fumio Kishida.
+He said the biggest election factor was upset over the slush-fund scandal that sank his predecessor Fumio Kishida.
+It saw party members pocket funding from fund-raising events, but the money was never declared.

+"I am keenly aware that the biggest factor was the failure to report on political funds, and the suspicion, mistrust and anger of the people had not been erased over the issue of money and politics," said Ishiba.

+"I will carry out strict reforms within the party and enact fundamental reforms regarding the issue of money and politics," he said.

 rc/wd (Reuters, AFP)